Jonathan-Steinberg/Focused-Inference/README.md

 1. **Average Trajectory Error (ATE)**: Measures the RMSE of pose translation differences between standard SLAM and reduced landmark SLAM.
 2. **Average Rotation Error (ARE)**: Measures the average angular difference in pose heading directions.
-3. **Uncertainty Determinant (UD)**: Evaluates the change in uncertainty of the latest pose by comparing the determinant of its covariance.
+3. **Uncertainty Determinant (UD)**: Evaluate the change in the uncertainty of the latest pose by comparing the determinant of its covariance.

 ## Project Structure
 Focused Inference Project/